gkrishnan/gkrishnan.github.io/_posts/2015-06-07-apache-spark-part1-intro.md

 This post is the first among a multi part series about an introduction to spark and how to build, run a Spark Hello World Application.
 Here is an index of the posts:

+Part 1 - Intro and Programming Model - This post

 [Part 2 - Building and running Spark applications](http://www.gkrishnan.com/bigdata/2015/06/09/apache-spark-part2-building-running-apps/)